Retamogordo/fractalnetworks_gateway/README.md

 a successful build, which can be deployed to any machine.
 The binary is self-contained and needs no additional runtime data.

+## Dependencies

+Install these with APT or similar.

+- wireguard-tools
+- iptables
+- iproute2
+- nginx

 ## Running

 To run it, simply launch the executable with root privileges on a suitable